multiparty/jigg/README.md

 The boolean circuit for SHA has +100,000 gates, and by limiting the number of gates encrypted in parallel, JIGG is able to compute it in under a minute in the browser.
 Test vectors are found [here](https://homes.esat.kuleuven.be/~nsmart/MPC/sha-256-test.txt) and in the `test/` folder.

 ### Circuit Format
-JIGG can evaluate a boolean circuit in either of the following formats:
+JIGG can evaluate a boolean circuit in either of two formats.
+It supports a custom JSON circuit format:

-In JavaScript as a circuit object
 ```javascript
 const circuit = {
   wires: 8, gates: 4,